Health Library

 As with most genetic conditions, the long-term outlook for a diagnosed child varies widely based upon severity of the symptoms.
 Some children may have only mild symptoms, allowing them to live very similarly to other children.
 Other children with the condition may experience more severe symptoms that result in ongoing physical and mental challenges.

-Early detection of tuberous sclerosis is very important to slow or halt progression of the condition.
-Upon diagnosis, we recommend connecting with a TSC specialist as soon as possible for appropriate treatment recommendations and ongoing care to improve your child’s chances of leading a full and productive life.
+Early detection of TSC is very important to screen for and then promptly treat various aspects of the condition.
+Upon diagnosis, connecting with a TSC specialist as soon as possible for appropriate treatment recommendations and ongoing care will improve a child’s chances of leading a full and productive life.

 Reviewed By Karen Agricola, MSN, APRN, FNP-BC